 Once at the lake, you stay the night in simple accommodation, and the second day is spent visiting the tombs.
 You begin walking round the end of the lake, past the remains of an old Chachapoya settlement.

 Once in the forest, you need to climb wooden ladders to reach the ledge where the tombs are located.
-The tombs are now empty after archaeologists recovered their contents in 1997, in order to place them in the excellent Leymebamba Museum.
+These are now empty after archaeologists recovered their contents in 1997, in order to place them in the excellent Leymebamba Museum.
 You can still see pictographs painted on the cliffs and appreciate the setting and the importance the deceased held for the ancient people.

 The third day is spent returning to Leymebamba.

 Leymebamba is also the starting point for numerous multi-day treks, such as to the Chachapoya funerary sites of La Petaca and Diablo Huasi.
 From here you can return, or continue trekking to the remote and magical remains of Vira Vira.

 On the other side of the Utcubamba Valley from Chachapoyas, there is wonderful hiking to be had, taking in the sarcophagi at Karajia (2,702 m / 8,865 ft), as well as many less-explored ruins that make up Gran Vilaya, a complex of many archaeological remains (estimated at 5,000 buildings), built of limestone and spread over a wide area.

 Trekking in Northern Peru is not entirely about mountains and ruins.